AAdewunmi/Project_Nike_Product_Card/README.md

-# Project: Nike Product Card Clone
+# Nike Product Card Clone Project

-## What is the project?
+## 1. Project Description:

-The aim of this project is to build a clone of a Nike Product Card using HTML, CSS and JavaScript.
+Build a clone of a Nike Product Card using HTML, CSS and JavaScript.

-It will demonstrate the skills required to build a custom card instead of using pre-built cards in
+It demonstrates the skills required to build a custom card instead of using pre-built templates such as Bootstrap card etc.

-Bootstrap etc.

-## Tech Stack:
+## 2. Tech Stack:

 1. HTML